soiroll/livecap-cli/docs/dev-docs/testing/README.md

 Add new tests beside the module they validate.
 Put scenarios that hit real artifacts or external binaries under `tests/integration/`.
-These suites now run as part of `pytest tests`, so keep them deterministic and use explicit flags only when absolutely necessary (e.g., future MKV fixtures from Issue #21).
+These suites now run as part of `pytest tests`, so keep them deterministic and use explicit flags only when absolutely necessary (for example, the MKV fixtures from Issue #21).

 ## Dependency Profiles